A GEORGIAN HISTORICAL MYSTERY

 This kill was no mere trophy for a nobleman to strut before.
 This kill was not for Marquess Halsey.
-He, Hugh Turner, was laying claim to this magnificent stag on behalf of the poor and the dispossessed—those poor sods who had been evicted from common land which they had farmed and grazed their cattle for centuries.
-This beast was for the parish, and every parish in the kingdom, left with nothing and nowhere to turn since the notorious Black Acts had robbed them of their livelihood.
-And while they starved, His Lordship’s deer ate the grass that had once fed the poor’s pigs, and grew fatter.
-And the local landowners, they grew fatter, too, and more prosperous, and emboldened.
-For they hunted His Lordship’s lands without fear of reprisal.
+He, Hugh Turner, was laying claim to this magnificent stag on behalf of the poor and the dispossessed—those poor sods who had been evicted from common land which they had farmed and grazed their cattle for hundreds of years.
+This beast was for the parish, and every parish in the kingdom, left with nothing and nowhere to turn since the notorious Black Act had robbed them of their livelihood.
+And while they starved, His Lordship’s deer ate what had once fed the poor’s pigs, and grew fatter.
+The local landowners grew fatter, too, and more prosperous, and emboldened, and hunted His Lordship’s lands without fear of reprisal.
 For who would dare prosecute the prosecutors?

 Beating these men at their own game was the only answer.
 Hurt them where it hurt most—their pockets and their paunches.
 This beast was to be their example.
 To prove a point.
 To show His Lordship and his landowning cronies that if they treated those beneath them with disdain and indifference, then just like the stag who proudly strutted about its dominion as if it owned the world, they would discover they, too, were not invulnerable.

 Hugh’s friends were not sure what he meant by his impassioned speeches about the poor and the dispossessed.
 And they had no idea about the Black Acts.
 But they were all in for the excitement and the thrill of the kill.
-And they rubbed their hands in glee at the anticipated fortune this beast’s venison would bring them on the black market.
+And they rubbed their hands in glee at the anticipated fortune this beast’s venison would bring them.
 And then as now, Hugh reminded them of their pledge.

 “Not a penny,” he hissed, getting to his feet and turning to face them.
 “We agreed.
 Remember?
 Nic?
 Will?”

-The youths looked at one another and Nic said what they were both thinking.
+The youths looked at one another, and Will said what they were both thinking.

 “Aye.
 We did.
 But this one’s got to be twice the size and so worth twice as much, and with enough meat for every—”